skaradimitriou/unipi-app/README.md

 This app was developed for University of Piraeus (UoP), so users can gain:<br/>
 a) useful student information about the department <br/>
 b) look up their professor's e-mail and send them e-mails from the app <br/>
-c) get new announcements of the department and [E-Class](https://gunet2.cs.unipi.gr/)
+c) get new announcements of the department and [E-Class](https://gunet2.cs.unipi.gr/) <br/>
+d) view their student profile & grades (total passed courses, average grade & list of courses per semester)

 ## Users